teleprint-me/py.gpt.prompt/docs/quantization.md

    ```
    2023-09-12 00:06:18,161 - INFO - json.py:68 - JSON successfully loaded into memory
-   2023-09-12 00:06:18,161 - INFO - llama_cpp.py:91 - Using local model at models/ehartford/Samantha-1.11-CodeLlama-34b/Samantha-1.11-CodeLlama-34b.GGUF.q4_1.bin
+   2023-09-12 00:06:18,161 - INFO - llama_cpp.py:91 - Using local model at models/mistralai/Mistral-7B-Instruct-v0.2/Mistral-7B-Instruct-v0.2.GGUF.q4_0.bin
    system
-   My name is Samantha.
+   My name is Mistral.
 I am a helpful assistant.

    user
    >
    ```

-4. You can now start interacting with Samantha by typing your questions or prompts after the `>` symbol.
+4. You can now start interacting with Mistral by typing your questions or prompts after the `>` symbol.
 For example:

    ```